 A latter-day devotee of minimalism is Craig Newmark.
-Newmark is the founder of the intensely successful Craigslist.com, and, as far as he is concerned, less is definitely more when it comes to website design and his business.
-Craigslist is minimalist by design, or perhaps the lack thereof, since the only thing the self-proclaimed nerd from New Jersey wanted to provide his visitors was service and convenience – and he wanted to do it free of charge, if it was at all possible.
+He is the founder of the intensely successful Craigslist.com.
+As far as he is concerned, less is definitely more when it comes to website design, and his business, Craigslist, is minimalist by design.
+The only thing the self-proclaimed nerd from New Jersey wanted to provide his visitors was service and convenience.
+And he wanted to do it free of charge, if at all possible.

-Like those forward-leaning minimalist artists, the service-minded nerd had his critics, but he had, and has, a lot more fans — about 15 million every month, give or take a hundred thousand.
+Like those forward-leaning minimalist artists, Newmark has his critics.
+But he has a lot more fans — about 15 million every month, give or take a hundred thousand.
 That’s how many people use the worldwide network of 300 Craigslist sites, all anchored at Craigslist.com.

 The Wall Street Journal notes that Craigslist’s annual revenue is about $25 million.
 That comes from charging for a small portion of the users’ postings on the site.
 The Journal estimates that the laid back, service-minded creator of Craigslist misses out on about $500 million annually for not allowing paid banner ads on his site.
 Newmark isn’t concerned and says money has never been the motivation for operating his site.

 Nowadays, two fellows who refer to themselves “dead-weight fat cats” run Craigslist.
 Jim Buckmaster joined Newmark in 1999 to run the “business side of the company, for which Craig is eternally thankful.
-This whole business and revenue thing just isn’t his bag.
+Business and revenue isn’t his bag.
 In fact, Craigslist really wasn’t supposed to be a business at all.
 This is a guy who is minimalist in everything he does and says.

 Minimalism was rampant.
 There was no Craigslist business plan, no bank financing, no hierarchy, no goals or aspirations other than offering a growing list of fans an excellent simple service.